langmead-lab/vargas/README.md

 a `readsource`.
 Graphs are built in memory from the buildfile.
 Graph parameters are defined in a GraphParams struct.
 Alignments to the graph are done with `Graph.align(Read)` and returns with an Alignment struct.

-`xcoder.h` : Uses masked VByte compression and base64 encoding to reduce the size of the list of individuals for each variant.
+`xcoder.h` : Uses masked VByte compression and base64 encoding to reduce the size of the list of individuals for each variant in the buildfile.
+Lists of individuals are stored in nodes using VByte compression.

 ###Modes of operation